pwall567/json-kotlin-test/README.md

 ### Check for String Length

-From version 0.4 onwards, the `length` function is available to check the length of a string.
+The [`length`](#length) function is available to check the length of a string.
-If, for example, you expect a string to contain between 5 and 20 characters, but you don't need to check the contents, you can specify:
+If, for example, you expect a string to contain between 5 and 20 characters, but you don't need to check the exact contents, you can specify:
 ```kotlin
     property("name", length(5..20))
 ```